userfrosting/upgrade/README.md

-# Migration Sprinkle (UserFrosting 4.1)
+# Upgrade Sprinkle (UserFrosting 4.1)

-Migrate to UserFrosting 4 from previous versions of UserFrosting, and other frameworks.
+Upgrade your database to UserFrosting 4 from previous versions of UserFrosting, and other frameworks.

 ## Usage